Jaykef/mlx-minbpe/README.md

   tokenizer.load("mymodel.model") # loads the model back, the vocab is just for vis
   ```

-- For the MLXRegexTokenizer: Unlike BasicTokenizer, it handles an optional regex splitting pattern and optional special tokens.
+- For MLXRegexTokenizer: Unlike BasicTokenizer, it handles an optional regex splitting pattern and optional special tokens.

   ```python
   from minbpe import MLXRegexTokenizer